advancedresearch/discrete/README.md

 This discrete space of this kind can be constructed by the type `DimensionN`.
 There are 4 dimensions, one for each person, which all has a size of 3.

+### Discrete spaces can resolve issues with ambiguity of natural language

 Now, consider another problem: